Delaware Labor Laws Guide

 Hiring laws in Delaware follow the same federal regulations as in the rest of the US (and described in the next section below).

-The only addition specific to Delaware (and other similar states) is that the employer is not allowed to discriminate against a candidate if they are a part of a volunteer emergency responder team.
+The only addition specific to Delaware (and other similar states) is that the employer is prohibited from discriminating against a candidate who is a member of a volunteer emergency responder team.

 Termination laws in Delaware

-Delaware is a state following employment-at-will.
-This means that employees with no written contract can be terminated for any reason at any moment.
+Delaware is a state that follows the employment-at-will doctrine.
+This means that employees, whether they have a written contract or not, can be terminated at any time for any reason.

 The only caveat is that the termination cannot be considered legal if it’s due to discrimination or retaliation against an employee.